Board Policies for Student Issues

 Supplemental Student Files: Records may be maintained for some students as appropriate by the following:

-1. Academic Centers – the appropriate Center Dean
+1. Academic Departments – the appropriate department associate dean

 2. Career, Job Placement, Transfer Office - Director